seiya1223/techcasestudies/_drafts/2016-08-24-IoT-template.md

 This section will define the problem(s)/challenges that the customer wants to address with an IoT solution.
 Include things like costs, customer experience, etc.

-*If you’d really like to make your write-up pop, include a customer quote that highlights the customer’s problem(s)/challenges.*
+*If you’d really like to make your write-up pop, include a customer quote that highlights the customer’s problem(s)/challenges.
+Attribute all quotes with Name, Title, Company.*